Ada Kaleh: History

-Following the end of World War I, Romania unilaterally declared its sovereignty in 1919 and strengthened its claim with the Treaty of Trianon in 1920, at that time many Turkish Families went to Istanbul as Muhacir.
+Following the end of World War I, Romania unilaterally declared its sovereignty in 1919 and strengthened its claim with the Treaty of Trianon in 1920.
+More Turkish families left for Istanbul.
 On July 24, 1923, the new Republic of Turkey officially ceded Ada Kaleh to Romania with Articles 25 and 26 of the Treaty of Lausanne; by formally recognising the related provisions in the Treaty of Trianon.
 The loss of the island is remembered with pain in Turkish historiography as İsmail Habib Sevük wrote in his "From Danube to the West":We, who had lost half of the past geography, felt a much deeper melancholy for the loss of this small island, much stronger than the loss of the Arabic Lands.
 The Danube, which could not be kept by the Turks, was still connected to us with this small island.
 We feel the pain of an injured vessel in our grief.From 1923 to 1938, Turkish Families from Ada Kaleh and Dobruja went to Turkey, and settled mostly in East Thrace.